tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 last-modified:
 ---

-**NOTE: This is a topic I am currently developing, so expect more changes over the next week.
-Also, the content is a bit rough.
-(Jan 8, 2021)**

 As you set goals for your role or team, you might want to measure your impact on documentation quality in some way.
 The main reason for measuring your impact should be to evaluate your progress against your goals.
 If you don't have any data to provide feedback on your efforts, it's hard to know if you're making a difference.

 Additionally, metrics are essential for business reasons: upper management will invariably ask you for metrics of some kind (because what you can't measure, you can't manage).
 Metrics will also be key if you're making the case for a promotion (upleveling) or defending your performance during annual review time.
 Ultimately, though, you need metrics to answer this question: Is what I'm doing making a difference?